prak-kriti/Portfolio/README.md

+Personal portfolio website built with React + Vite.
+Features sections for projects, work experience, an interactive AI exploring scene, and beyond-tech interests.
+Responsive across all devices.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.